KAdH12/DS4002_CS3/README.md

 # Egg Price Case Study
 ## Hook and Rubric
 The [CS3 Hook](https://github.com/KAdH12/DS4002_CS3/blob/main/CS3%20Hook.pdf) document outlines the case study.
 The [CS3 Rubric](https://github.com/KAdH12/DS4002_CS3/blob/main/CS3%20Rubric.pdf) document gives more detail to the study including requirements about the formatting, submission, written report, and repository.
-These documents should provide all of the information needed to successfully complete the case study and should be read carefully.
+These documents provide all of the information needed to successfully complete the case study and should be read carefully.

 ## Data
 The DATA folder contains the [Egg Price CSV](https://github.com/KAdH12/DS4002_CS3/blob/main/DATA/egg%20prices.csv) required for the case study as well as a [Data Appendix](https://github.com/KAdH12/DS4002_CS3/blob/main/DATA/data_appendix.pdf) with more information about the file.